Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

-At a recent meeting of the American Society of Hematology held earlier this month, the nation’s leading infectious disease expert Anthony Fauci, MD, Director of the National Institute of Allergy and Infectious Diseases (NIAID), encouraged people with compromised immune systems to get vaccinated when they have the chance, reported the American Journal of Managed Care.
+At a December 2020 meeting of the American Society of Hematology held earlier this month, the nation’s leading infectious disease expert Anthony Fauci, MD, Director of the National Institute of Allergy and Infectious Diseases (NIAID), encouraged people with compromised immune systems to get vaccinated when they have the chance, reported the American Journal of Managed Care.

 “It is clear that if you are on immunosuppressant agents, history tells us that you are not going to have as robust a response as if you had an intact immune system that was not being compromised,” Dr. Fauci said at the meeting.
 “But some degree of immunity is better than no degree of immunity.
 So, for me, it would be recommended that these people do get vaccinated.”

 Here’s how the clinical trial worked.
 Researchers enrolled slightly more than 30,000 people age 18 and older; half were randomized to get the COVID-19 vaccine and half were randomized to get a placebo vaccine.
 Participants got two doses of the vaccine four weeks apart.
 Neither the participants nor the researchers knew who got the vaccine vs. the placebo.
 Then the researchers wait to see who gets naturally infected with COVID-19 and analyze differences in infection rates in people who get the vaccine compared with the placebo.